Please come in – we’ve been dying for you to join us!

-Welcome to the City of Angels, where angels don’t
+Welcome to the City of Angels, where angels don’t really exist.

-advertising, where glossy, high-fashion campaigns
+where glossy, high-fashion campaigns obscure the

-obscure the power, sex, and corruption underneath.
+power, sex, and corruption underneath.

 This is a world whose inhabitants think

-nothing of blurring moral and ethical barriers.
+nothing of blurring moral and ethical barriers

-They play to win, but winning comes with a heavy price.
+– they play to win but winning comes with a heavy price.

 Occupation: Managing Partner, Keller Whitman Group